 Chronological

 This resume format works best for applicants who have several years of relevant work experience.
+It lists your work experience in reverse-chronological order so that your on-the-job achievements can shine.
 This is the right format for you if:

 - You have a steady work history with no major gaps.